xeger/docker-compose/README.md

 In addition to wrapping the CLI, this gem provides an environment-variable mapping feature that allows you to export environment variables into your _host_ that point to network services exposed by containers.
-This allows you to run an application on your host for quicker and easier development, but run all of its architectural dependencies -- database, cache, adjacent services -- in containers.
-The dependencies can even be running on another machine, e.g. a cloud instance or a container cluster, provided your development machine has TCP connectivity on every port exposed by a container.
+This allows you to run an application on your host for quicker and easier development, but run all of its dependencies -- database, cache, adjacent services -- in containers.
+The dependencies can even run on another machine, e.g. a cloud instance or a container cluster, provided your development machine has TCP connectivity to every port exposed by a container.

 Throughout this documentation we will refer to this gem as `Docker::Compose` as opposed to the `docker-compose` tool that this gem wraps.